cmastel/tinyapp/README.md

 * Users can register and login - passwords are hashed for storage
 * Encrypted cookies are issued to the user to ensure handle permissions around the site
 * method-override is utilized to ensure the proper HTTP methods are implemented
-* Each page for a given shortURL shows:
+* The Index and shortURL specific pages each show the following analytics:
   * The number of times the shortURL has been used
   * The number of unique visitors who have used the shortURL
   * The date the shortURL was created